Aref-Akminasi/aws-developer-associate/Other.md

 ## Athena - Performance Improvement

-- Use columnar data for less scan
+- Use columnar data
-- Partition datasets in S3 for easy querying
+- Partition datasets in S3
 - Use larger files
 - Compress data